-The Committee is made up of a minimum of three and a maximum of five members, all of which must be non-executive, and the majority of which must be independent directors, one of which must be designated based on his or her knowledge and experience in the area of accounting or auditing or both.
+The Committee will be made up of a minimum of three and a maximum of five members.
+All must be non-executive, and the majority must be Independent Directors, one of which must be designated based on their knowledge and experience in the area of accounting or auditing or both.
 Overall, the members of the Committee should have the pertinent technical knowledge in relation to the company's sector of activity.
-Its Chairman must be an Independent Board Director and they must be substituted in this position every four years, and may be reelected to the position one year after leaving it.
+Its Chair must be an Independent Board Director and they must be substituted in this position every four years, only to be reelected to the post one year after leaving that position.
 The secretary of this Committee will be the secretary to the Board of Directors.
-The Internal Audit General Manager of the Group shall attend the meetings as a guest.
+The Group Chief Internal Audit Officer shall attend the meetings as a guest.

-In 2021 the Audit and Compliance Committee was responsible for, among other things, issuing an opinion on the Financial Statements for fiscal year 2020, supervising the efficacy of the Company's internal control, supervising the information of the Company and its Group in the framework of Solvency II, supervising the internal audit and the risk management systems of the Company and the Group, reporting on transactions with significant shareholders and senior management, approving extra fees from the External Auditor, reporting on the relationship with the External Auditor, favorably reporting the renewal of the External Auditor to the Board of Directors, being familiar with appointments in Internal Audit and being familiar with the intermediary financial information presented to the National Securities and Exchange Commission, and ensuring the correct application within the company and Group of the good governance rules and external and internal regulations.
+In 2022 the Audit and Compliance Committee was responsible for, among other things, issuing an opinion on the Financial Statements for fiscal year 2021, supervising the efficacy of the Company's internal control, supervising the information of the Company and its Group in the framework of Solvency II, supervising the internal audit and the risk management systems of the Company and the Group, reporting on transactions with significant shareholders and senior management, approving extra fees from the External Auditor, reporting on the relationship with the External Auditor, being familiar with appointments in Internal Audit, being familiar with the intermediary financial information presented to the Spanish National Securities and Exchange Commission, being familiar with the activity carried out in 2021 by the Code of Ethics and Conduct Channel and by the Financial and Accounting Whistleblower Channel, and for ensuring the correct application within the company and Group of the good governance rules and external and internal regulations.

-For more information, please consult the Report on the Composition and Functioning of the Committee during fiscal year 2021, available on the Company's website, which is made available to shareholders for the General Meeting.
+For more information, please consult the Report on the Composition and Functioning of the Committee during fiscal year 2022, available on the Company's website, which is made available to shareholders for the General Meeting.